I hope you enjoyed my last post about hiking up Goat Fell.

 Glenashdale Falls

 With the amount of rain we get in Scotland the Falls are most impressive in the winter.
 I love the rain, well, most of the time I do!
-I decided to be adventurous and get closer to the Falls.
-Look at the viewing platform from this angle!

 The Giants’ Graves and Glenashdale Falls is one of my favourite walks on Arran.
 It shows you so much natural loveliness and is only about 6km all round.